k-thang/SQL-Project/cleaning_data.md

 ADD FOREIGN KEY (insert_attribute_name) REFERENCES existing_table_name(existing_table_primarykey);
 ```
 **Addressing Duplicate Data** <br>
-Duplicate data was found in the analytics and all_sessions table.
+Duplicate data was found in the analytics and all_sessions tables.
 The following queries were executed in order to check for duplicates and then delete them:
 ```SQL
 -- Query checks the entire analytics table for duplicate values SELECT 	 COUNT(*),